Now that school is just about finished for another year, I’ve been reflecting on the last few months, my kids’ teachers, and what’s to come.

 My kids can have a hard time with change.
 Kindergarten is a new, tough transition.
 It can be exhausting – and sometimes, you just never know how they’re going to handle things.
 When my oldest set foot in her kindergarten class, I was nervous.
 Now that another school year is almost over, I’m also more knowledgeable.
 I realize I had nothing to worry about.

 I have her teachers to thank for that.

-So, in lieu of yet another mug or box of chocolates, I wanted to say thank you.
-To her incredible teachers – and to all of the good, loving, caring teachers out there.
+So, because I might not be there to thank them in person with yet another mug or box of chocolates, I wanted to say thank you.
+To my daughters’ incredible teachers – and to all of the good, loving, caring teachers out there.

-Thank you for being my kids’ first introduction to teachers in life.
+Thank you for being my kids’ first introduction to the wonder of school.
 You taught them numbers and letters and how to read – but you also taught them about compassion and acceptance and kindness.
 You taught them that teachers are caring and kind and loving.
 You taught them to love to learn.